+In the Jobber App, you can start and stop timers during your day.
 There are two types of timers—general timers and visit timers.
 General timers are not tied to a job, and are good for tracking time between visits, breaks, or unscheduled time.
 Visit timers are tied to the specific job the visit is for.

 Start a general timer